selwynpolit/d9book/book/blocks.md

 ## Add a configuration form to your block

 Making a block configurable means it has a form where you can specify its settings, e.g., the configuration form for the menu block module allows you to specify menu levels.
-Ignore this if your block does not need any configuration.

 To make your block configurable, override 3 methods from BlockBase.

-1.  defaultConfiguration
+1.  defaultConfiguration - returns the default configuration for the block.

-2.  blockForm
+2.  blockForm - creates the configuration form.

-3.  blockSubmit
+3.  blockSubmit - store the configuration form values.

-Here `defaultConfiguration()` returns a block_count of 5.
+In this example, `defaultConfiguration()` returns a block_count of 5.

 ```php
 /**